 A possible exception is the one-day pass.
 Exercise caution with that one.
 It’s a good buy if you’re going to do the bus tour and a couple of attractions along the route, but it may not be worth it if you only do two attractions.

 Tons of Tours

-HOHO bus tours are great because they serve two functions: you get to take in the city’s sites from an open-top, double-decker bus and you get to catch a ride to your next attraction.
+HOHO bus tours are great because they serve two functions: you get to enjoy the city’s sites from an open-top, double-decker bus and you get to catch a ride to your next attraction.
 The tours are an especially awesome way to explore a new city for the first time.

 It may not be the first city that comes to mind when you think of world-class museums, but Philadelphia boasts an exciting selection.

-Other Benefits of the Go Philadelphia Pass
+Other Benefits of the Philadelphia All-Inclusive Pass

-Where the Go Philadelphia Pass Falls Short
+Where the Pass Falls Short

 The one-day pass isn’t great, in my opinion.
 If you do the HOHO Bus Tour and a couple of pricier attractions, you will save money, but the other options offer better value.

 Something else to consider is that the one-day pass doesn’t usually go on sale, whereas the other options do.
 I’d only opt for it if you only have one day in town and plan to make the most of it.

 Who Should Buy the Philadelphia All-Inclusive Pass?